askaboutali/NPM-Crowdsec-Authentik-Stack/README.md

 > If the very last response is not a *200*, something is wrong.

 4. **Check your external/public IP address**

-> **Obligatory "DON'T TEST THIS LOCALLY" PSA.** Make a hotspot from your phone if you need to.

 5. **Manually ban your IP in Crowdsec**